 Instead, I made cupcakes for the Hawaiian themed party–special for a special occasion–in giant cupcake (muffin) pans!

 This post contains affiliate links for your convenience (which means if you make a purchase after clicking a link we will earn a small commission but it won’t cost you a penny more)!
 Click here to read our full disclosure policy.

 Cupcakes–what I call personal cakes–are special already, and when they’re for a birthday, why not go all out?
 For Mikah’s big day I decided the personal cakes needed to be big too.
 This post isn’t about the cake recipe or the frosting, but the pan they were made in.

 The cupcakes were made in a jumbo muffin pan.
 I’ve had it for so long I don’t know where I got it and there are no manufacturer’s markings on it for me to help you with that point but you can find jumbo pans anywhere.
 This is the difference between a standard muffin pan and the one I made these in.

 They look like little flower pots.
 The only jumbo pans I’ve seen recently don’t have the ledge this one does–they’re just bigger.

 The difference in the size muffins or cupcakes they can make is pretty significant.

 Fun, don’t you think?

 Jumbo pans fit standard cupcake baking liners and then look cute with the ruffled liners around them.
-In this case, adding to the floral theme.
-I couldn’t find the kind I used on Wilton’s site but they are a cross between the ruffled cups (below) and the petal cups.
+In this case, the ruffled liners added to the theme.

 Nom Nom!
 Try using some jumbo pans and let me know what kind of fun you have with them.